mfem/web/src/examples.md

    + showElement("minimal-surface", meshing && all2 && (galerkin || amr || pa) && all4)
    + showElement("lor-transfer", meshing && (l2 || h1) && all3 && all4)
    + showElement("gslib-interpolation", meshing && all2 && all3 && all4)
+   + showElement("multidomain", meshing && all2 && all3 && all4)

    // shifted methods miniapps
    + showElement("extrapolate", advection && l2 && dg && rk)